>TOPICS

 Varna-System

-The segregation of castes had its origin, probably, in the Purusha Sukta Hymne, the 10th book of Rigveda (between 1200 and 900 BC).
+The segregation of castes originated in the Purusha Sukta Hymne, the 10th book of Rigveda (between 1200 and 900 BC).
 According to the Purusha Hymn, the four Varnas originate from the cosmic prehistoric man.
 Varna means a color assigned to each of them: Brahmins: white, Kshatriyas: red, Vaishyas: yellow, Shudras: black.

 However, the cruel character of the caste hierarchy is most evident in Manu-Smriti.
 It is bluntly bringing to expression the violence of the caste system.